standingmcdonalds/Reasion/README.md

 <h3 align="center">Bloxstrap Compatibility</h3>
 For the <code>Force default skyboxes</code> feature, it's recommended to be used alongside <a href=https://bloxstrap.pizzaboxer.xyz>Bloxstrap</a>. <br>
-Custom Bloxstrap skyboxes only work on maps with default skyboxes, <br> so using Fleasion to force default skyboxes allows custom Bloxstrap skyboxes to be used on any map.
+Custom Bloxstrap skyboxes only work on maps with default skyboxes, <br> so using Reasion to force default skyboxes allows custom Bloxstrap skyboxes to be used on any map.

 <h3 align=center>Hashes</h3>
 <p>
-All of the hashes used to replace textures/audio are stored internally in <a href=https://github.com/CroppingFlea479/Fleasion/blob/main/assets.json>assets.json</a>, and are updated regularly with new additions. <br>
+All of the hashes used to replace textures/audio are stored internally in <a href=https://github.com/standingmcdonalds/Reasion/blob/main/assets.json>assets.json</a>, and are updated regularly with new additions. <br>
-For a more human readable dump of some of the PF hashes, see this <a href=https://docs.google.com/spreadsheets/d/1S7GexRGkgiDXit8qabV7rYFOctO6FraZrrTm1-Rru_4/edit?usp=sharing>spreadsheet</a> compiled by <a href=https://discord.com/users/749886948579213352>Yolo</a> and <a href=https://discord.com/users/391844483970498562>Commit</a>.
 </p>